Holy See–Israel relations: Relations since 1993

-The Papal visit of 2000
+Papal visit of 2000

 On 15 February 2000, the Holy See concluded a basic agreement with the PLO as representing the Palestinians.

-John Paul II visited Israel in March 2000, within the framework of the Second Millennium celebrations.
+John Paul II visited Israel in March 2000, within the framework of the Third Millennium celebrations.
 The long-time pre-announced Papal visit took place without a formal invitation – the Pope's personal desire overruling objections held by his advisors and of local Palestinian Catholics.
 The program included – among others – acts of recognition de facto by visiting the President at his official residence in Jerusalem.
 His personal affection towards Jews was demonstrated by the longer than planned visit at Yad Vashem, as he spoke to Holocaust survivors from Kraków.
 His dramatic gesture of asking forgiveness from God at the Western Wall extended upon his visit a historical dimension.

 A major change in the Vatican attitude towards the Hebrew Catholic community in Israel took place when, in August 2003, the Vatican appointed Bishop Jean-Baptiste Gourion as an Auxiliary Bishop to attend to the needs of the Hebrew Catholic community in Israel.